ask8000/GroupPearedBeta/README.md

    - Volunteers page
  - Front-end needs help with info.css to make a dynamic team layout that will be easier to control and use.
  - Allow the admins to approve/deny events
- - On admin/volunteer pages: dynamic number pages, implementation of the "Next" buttom (yes i couldnt get it to work - Nathan)
+ - On admin/volunteer pages: dynamic number pages, implementation of the "Next" button (yes i couldnt get it to work - Nathan)
  - Dynamic numbers (right now its only 1 - 2 - 3 but there could be more pages)
  - Allow users to sign up (auth prob needs to work tho) OR emails like signupgenius? (since we're trying to emulate that)
  - Make auth work (I tried cookies with express-session and it refused to work for me, maybe something persistant with mongoDB might work? - nathan)